JimmyXwtx/COVID-19-Impact-Project/docus/docs/d01-intro.md

 ## How?

-The COVID-19 Dashboard Vision includes an open source database featuring at-a-glance data that makes it easy to trace the progression of the pandemic.
+The COVID-19 Impact Dashboard includes an open source database featuring at-a-glance data that makes it easy to trace the progression of the pandemic.
 In addition, we will gather human-centered soft data contributions in the form of personalized memorials and community voices to influence political action.
 By developing a local rendering of the impact of the pandemic over time, we will